-then we may have a soliton solution to the model.
+Accordingly, we may have a soliton solution to the model.

 We consider the model with $[\kappa_2, \kappa_1, \kappa_{4a} ,0 ,0 ,0]$.
 We present the results in Fig.\ref{fig:kin-dm-sk}.
-As increasing in $\kappa_2$, the tail of the solution extends and the maximum of the energy density enhances at the origin, because the gradient of the solution grows.
+With an increase in $\kappa_2$, the tail of the solution extends, and the maximum of the energy density enhances at the origin because the gradient of the solution increases.
 In the case of $\kappa_2=0$, the solution becomes the compacton.
-For the restricted model ($\kappa_2=0$), the Euler equation is the following simple one-parameter equation
+For the restricted model ($\kappa_2 = 0$), the Euler equation is the following simple one-parameter equation.

 where $\bar{\kappa}:=\kappa_1/\kappa_{4a}$.
 Fig.\ref{fig:mdm-sk_dfdr} plots the $f(r),f'(r),f''(r)$ for several $\bar{\kappa}$.
-The $f,f'$ simultaneously become zero at $r=R$, where the $f''(R)$ remains to be finite, which is likely the genuine-compacton.
-Analytically, we can check it by substituting $f(R)=0$ intto (\ref{Eulereq}), we obatain $f'(R)=0$.
-Of course, it does not mean that there is a compacton solution in the model.
-But, we can say if there is a compacton, it should be the genuine-compacton.
-As increasing $\bar{\kappa}$, the compacton radius $R$ moves to the origin.
+The $f,f'$ simultaneously becomes zero at $r = R$, where the $f''(R)$ remains finite that is likely genuine-compacton.
+Analytically, we can check this by substituting $f(R) = 0$ into (\ref{Eulereq}), we obtain $f'(R)=0$.
+In fact, it does not mean that there is a compacton solution in the model.
+However, we state that if a compacton exists, it should be the genuine-compacton case.
+With an increase in $\bar{\kappa}$, the compacton radius $R$ moves toward the origin.

 In this model, there is symmetry with respect to the inversion of the coefficient.
 Our model is (a)~$\gamma=-\pi/2, \kappa_{4a}>0$.
-The model (b)~$\gamma=\pi/2, \kappa_{4a}<0,$ becomes the same equation, where the energy density reverses the sign.
-Here, we would like to consider the symmetry really exist or not.
-For that, we add the kinetic term to the model, and (a)~has the solution but (b) is not.
-The result of the heat-kernel expansion~(\ref{eq:edens}) tell us that, the kinetic term, the DMI term, and the Skyrme term are the same sign.
-Also, it is straightforward to verify that the model with $\kappa_2>0, \kappa_4<0$ is always unstable in the quantum stability analysis.
-Therefore, the above symmetry does not exist and just an artifact for the restricted model.
+The model (b)~$\gamma=\pi/2, \kappa_{4a}<0,$ attains the same equation, where the energy density reverses the sign.
+Here, we speculate whether the symmetry really exists.
+To confirm this, we add the kinetic term to the model, and (a)~provides the solution but not (b).
+The result of the heat-kernel expansion~(\ref{eq:edens}) shows that the kinetic, DMI, and Skyrme terms have the same sign.
+Furthermore, it is straightforward to verify that the model with $\kappa_2>0, \kappa_4<0$ is always unstable in the quantum stability analysis.
+Therefore, the above symmetry does not exist and is an artifact for the restricted model.

 In terms of the series expansion at the compacton boundary (\ref{expansion}), we have the condition for the lowest order